RoMcGill/Reel/README.md

 ### post app

-the post app contains 5 models follow, stream, likes, post and tag
+The post app contains 5 models follow, stream, likes, post and tag

-the follow model contains follower and following both fields contain foreignkey fields to identify users.
+The follow model contains follower and following both fields contain foreignkey fields to identify users.

-the stream model contains following, user, post, date. the following field contains the following status of the user. the user field contains the id of the user. the post field contains the data being posted by the user. the date field contains the date and time the stream was created.
+The streTm model contains following, user, post, date.
+The following field contains the following status of the user.
+The user field contains the id of the user.
+The post field contains the data being posted by the user.
+The date field contains the date and time the stream was created.

-the likes model contains user and post the user field is to identify the user id the post field is to identify the post id
+The likes model contains user and post
+The user field is to identify the user id
+The post field is to identify the post id

-the post model contains id, picture, caption, posted, tag, user, likes The id field contains a unique id for the post.
+The post model contains id, picture, caption, posted, tag, user, likes The id field contains a unique id for the post.
 The picture field contains a ImageField for users to upload photos.
 The caption field contains a CharField for users to uplad a caption to their post.